-The GAA has assessed the Value for Money delivered by OneFamily in relation to its workplace personal pension plans by looking at costs versus investment and service benefits.
+The GAA has assessed the Value for Money delivered by the OneFamily Workplace Pension Plan to its workplace personal pension policyholders by looking at costs versus investment and service benefits.
 More detail about how we have done this is set out below.
-Throughout the rest of this report, OneFamily is referred to as 'the Firm'.